vinniefalco/LuaBridge/README.md

         .endNamespace ()
       .endNamespace ();

-The following nested tables are produced: `_G["test"]`, `test["detail"]`, and `test["utility"]`.
-The results are accessible to Lua as `test.detail` and `test.utility`.
-We also used the `endNamespace` function; it returns an object representing the original enclosing namespace.
+The results are accessible to Lua as `test`, `test.detail`, and `test.utility`.
+We also introduce the `endNamespace` function; it returns an object representing the original enclosing namespace.
+All LuaBridge functions which create registrations return an object upon which subsequent registrations can be made, allowing for an unlimited number of registrations to be chained together using the dot operator `.`.
 It is undefined behavior to use `endNamespace` on the global namespace.
-All LuaBridge functions which create registrations return an object upon which subsequent registrations can be made, allowing for an unlimited number of registrations to be chained together using the dot operator `.`.

 A namespace can be re-opened later to add more functions.
 This lets you split up the registration between different source files.
 These are equivalent: